aidan-palmer/aidan-palmer/README.md

-I'm a computer science student with a strong interest in software development, specifically Linux and other operating system development.
+I'm a computer science student with a strong interest in software development, especially Linux and other operating system development.

-I have experience developing software in Python, Java, and C.

 Check out my blog at [aidan-palmer.github.io](https://aidan-palmer.github.io/)